MrpancakeO/Social-Media-Project-Website/README.md

 # Neat Things
 - Password requirements are hidden when not entering a password, and shows when password is being entered.
 - One of the fake users was inspired by a midlane champ :)
+- MongoseDB logs signin from users as well